Dog training naked is not as visually interesting as you would think.

 The Story Behind the NAKED Method

 Eventually this evolved into positive reinforcement, then to shaping, and then to using no physical tools on her puppies at all.
-Jennifer wanted to teach them to WANT to learn – that was the KEY!
+Jennifer wanted to teach her dogs to WANT to learn – that was the KEY!
 Sometimes you are blessed enough to have a dog that wants to learn automatically and it is your job to ensure that you keep that wonderful gift alive by using fun engaging methods of training.
-Other times you have to put more work into your dog and teach them to want to learn, which is much harder!
+Other times you have to put more work into your dog and teach them to want to learn, which can be much harder!

 Of course, Jennifer’s dogs are on leash when out in public, because no matter how well-trained your dog is, they must be on leash for everyone’s safety.
 However, it is so rewarding to have a collar and leash on your dog, but have it forever dangling loose, never needing to use it while your dog prances happily by your side.
 This is not a fast method, but the results speak for themselves if you put in the time.
 The Naked method is for when you are training – ACTIVELY working your dog – and when you have educated yourself properly on how to use this method.
 Taking a dog that has always been on a leash and physically controlled, then taking them off leash, and saying, “ok lets train”, is asking for trouble!
 This is a method that Jennifer has developed over years of working with her dogs, and she hopes she will be able to share all that she has learned with those who wish to learn – and soon.